drmats/pyfup/README.md

           -a AUTH, --auth AUTH  specify username:password that will be required from user agent [default: no authentication required]
-          --no-js               do not use JavaScript on client side --host HOST           specify host [default: 0.0.0.0]
+          --no-js               do not use JavaScript on client side --use-sproxy          use "sniffing" proxy for autodetect and switch to SSL (EXPERIMENTAL FEATURE)
+          --host HOST           specify host [default: 0.0.0.0]

         More at: https://github.com/drmats/pyfup